umulmrum/holiday/README.md

   The implemented rules are a best guess of what makes sense in the scope of this library (written by someone who isn't from Switzerland).
 I'm open for improvements.

+### Notes on US Holidays

+- Only common federal holidays are supported yet.

 ### Notes on Christian Holidays

 - Only holidays of Western churches are taken into account.